mgcooper/icemodel/icemodel/+icemodel/+surface/README.md

 - `diagnose_surface_ablation`
 - `diagnose_surface_runoff`
 - `potential_surface_vapor_exchange`
-  - phase-corrects one substep's surface vapor demand. `d_pevp` is an energy demand on a fixed `Lv` basis, and the same energy sublimates less mass than it evaporates, so this rescales it to the liquid-water volume fraction of the mass actually moved.
-It owns the wet/dry read through `icemodel.column.vapor_exchange_is_wet` and must run before the exchange, because a merge can replace the top cell
+  - phase-corrects one surface vapor demand. `d_pevp` is an energy demand on a fixed `Lv` basis, and the same energy sublimates less mass than it evaporates, so this rescales it to the liquid-water volume fraction of the mass the demand would move.
+It owns the wet/dry read through `icemodel.column.vapor_exchange_is_wet`.
+No production path calls it: the driver accumulates the applier's realized exchange instead, and this converter stands ready for the planned upstream-conversion unification of the two appliers
 - `surface_vapor_mass_flux`
-  - converts that accumulated fraction to the Neumann face flux [kg m-2 s-1].
-It carries no latent heat: the phase correction already happened.
-Keeping the two apart is what lets the driver accumulate a fraction and never handle a mass
+  - converts a liquid-water volume fraction to the surface face flux [kg m-2 s-1].
+It carries no latent heat: any phase correction happens upstream.
+Keeping conversion and correction apart is what lets callers hold fractions and never handle a mass
 - `apply_surface_vapor_exchange`
   - applies the surface vapor exchange to the top cell under three limits: condensation capped by pore capacity, deposition capped by available air